 they must begin collecting Nevada sales tax on the first day of the first calendar

 month that begins at least 30 calendar days after the seller met or exceeded

 the sales threshold.

-Q) Does a Marketplace Facilitator need to file a separate sales tax
+Q) Should a Marketplace Facilitator file a separate sales tax

 return under a separate location number for all the sales that they facilitate